-In January 2017 the Government announced a renewed focus on the ownership and resilience of Australia’s national critical infrastructure and in a joint media release with Senator The Hon George Brandis QC said:
+Following the recent Government announement, there is a renewed focus on the ownership and resilience of Australia’s national critical infrastructure.
+A joint media release with Senator The Hon George Brandis QC stated:

 “With increased privatisation, supply chain arrangements being outsourced and offshored, and the shift in our international investment profile, Australia’s national critical infrastructure is more exposed than ever to sabotage, espionage and coercion.

 We need to manage these risks by adopting a coordinated and strategic framework.
 This challenge is not something the Commonwealth can address alone”.

 The diverse number of threats and the need for an ‘all hazards’ approach presents significant challenges to owners and operators of critical infrastructure.
 In 2006 Janellis pioneered an integrated organisational resilience framework with critical infrastructure providers and key elements of the framework continue to be embedded in industries including: aviation; banking and finance; energy; transport; water and government agencies.

 Areas of focus: